GreeneWoods/dstkc/README.md

             }
         )

-        # each container can store notes, among other handy values, there is also a miscellaneous container
+        # each container can store notes, among other handy values, there is also
-        #     which acts as a dictionary in case you want to have something else float around with all of your
+        #     a miscellaneous container which acts as a dictionary in case
+        #     you want to have something else float around with all of your
         #     data and models
         dstk.notes = model_name

         # and just like that, you have all of your data ready to go, in one place!
-        print(dstk.x_train)  # here is your data as a dataframe for inspection, debugging, etc. print(dstk.x_train_array)  # here is your dat as an array for your modeling
+        print(dstk.x_train)  # here is your data as a dataframe for inspection, debugging print(dstk.x_train_array)  # here is your dat as an array for your modeling

-        print(dstk.y_train)  # here is your data as a dataframe for inspection, debugging, etc. print(dstk.y_train_array)  # here is your dat as an array for your modeling
+        print(dstk.y_train)  # here is your data as a dataframe for inspection, debugging print(dstk.y_train_array)  # here is your dat as an array for your modeling

-        print(dstk.x_test)  # here is your data as a dataframe for inspection, debugging, etc. print(dstk.x_test_array)  # here is your dat as an array for your modeling
+        print(dstk.x_test)  # here is your data as a dataframe for inspection, debugging print(dstk.x_test_array)  # here is your dat as an array for your modeling

-        print(dstk.y_test)  # here is your data as a dataframe for inspection, debugging, etc. print(dstk.y_test_array)  # here is your dat as an array for your modeling
+        print(dstk.y_test)  # here is your data as a dataframe for inspection, debugging print(dstk.y_test_array)  # here is your dat as an array for your modeling

         # please note that we fit and score the model using the model's native features
         #     so we can use any model, this is not only for scikit learn
         dstk.model.fit(dstk.x_train_array, dstk.y_train_array)

-        # we can also store the predictions and score of the model, in any fashion or form you would like
+        # we can also store the predictions and score of the model, in any fashion or
+        #   form you would like
         dstk.predictions = dstk.model.predict(dstk.x_test_array)
         dstk.score = dstk.model.score(
             dstk.x_test_array, dstk.y_test_array